 3. Deposit Bank List

-The Deposit Bank List is available at https://www.betterment.com/legal/cash-reserve-program-banks.
+If you participate in Cash Reserve, you authorize Betterment, on a discretionary basis, to direct Betterment Securities as to the allocation of your funds among Deposit Accounts at one or more Deposit Banks.
+The Deposit Bank List is available at www.betterment.com/cash-portfolio.
 You should review the list carefully to determine which Deposit Banks are participating in the Program at any point in time.
 The Deposit Bank List is subject to change, and changes will be reflected on Betterment’s website.
 Typically, you will be provided advance notice of any changes to the Deposit Bank List in accordance with the terms governing the provision of notice in the Betterment Client Agreements.
 However, you acknowledge and agree that under certain limited circumstances, prior notification may not be possible.

 You may exclude any Deposit Bank from the Program by making a request in writing to Betterment at firstname.lastname@example.org, subject to any conditions set by Betterment on your ability to exclude Deposit Banks.
-Any request to exclude a Deposit Bank will result in Betterment instructing Betterment Securities to withdraw your deposit balances at that Deposit Bank.
+Any request to exclude a Deposit Bank will result in Betterment instructing Betterment Securities to withdraw your deposit balances at that Deposit Bank, if deposits were already placed at such Deposit Bank, and result in Betterment instructing Betterment Securities to not place any future deposits at such Deposit Bank.
 You acknowledge and agree that there may be a delay of up to five (5) business days between when your request is received and when a particular Deposit Bank is excluded.
 Your decision to exclude a Deposit Bank can be revoked at any time by contacting Betterment, provided that the Deposit Bank is still participating in the Program.

 4. Establishment of the Deposit Accounts